Centennial Program in Poppi, Italy

-Students work on individual final projects to be presented at the end of the week.
-These projects will be completed back in Rochester.
-Stage IV (to be completed in the fall on the Rochester campus and/or online).
+(To be completed in the fall on the Rochester campus and/or online).
 The capstone of the project will be the exhibit set up by participating students, both in person and virtually, in the Robbins Library at the University of Rochester.
 This part will be team-taught by Jessica Lacher-Feldman, Anna Siebach-Larsen, and Alessandra Baroni.

 Graduate and undergraduate University of Rochester students, non-Rochester students, majors and minors in Italian language and culture, history, English (digital humanities), visual art and art history, religion and classics, and medieval studies.
 18 years of age minimum.
 Strong interest in a full-immersion intercultural experience.
 Participants will come into direct contact with Italian thirteenth-fourteenth century atmosphere, working in a medieval Castle on original medieval documents.
 The course does not require prior study of Italian.
 Students will follow the same courses and seminars but their assignments will differ according to whether they are graduate or undergraduate.

 The project aims to offer students the opportunity to experience first-hand the geographical, historical, and cultural context in which Dante Alighieri lived and wrote.
 In approaching the object-based study, the course will aim to the following:

 - Provide students with an avenue of investigation on the materiality of objects and the potentiality of digital technology applied to the cultural heritage for museums, libraries and archives

 - Focus on the knowledge of Dante’s work, within the Arezzo-Poppi historical context and environment

 - Guide students in the development of critical tools and research skills